privateboss0/Hardened_Firefox_Forte/README.md

 7) Copy the user.js file from your downloads to the firefox folder
 f. cp /home/kali/Downloads/Secure_Docs/user.js ~/.mozilla/firefox/yq4po10z.secure

-NOTE: If you have integrated firejail and apparmor for additional browser security and microsegmentation For Step 3 and 4 use
+NOTE: If you have integrated firejail and app-armor for additional browser security and microsegmentation For Step 3 and 4 use

 i)  firejail firefox -ProfileManager